 Twin ‘Wide Screen’ Data Projectors with dual, off or separate source selection from Touch control panel.
-Remote HD camera and 4K BluRay player.
+Remote HD camera and 4K BluRay/DVD player.

 NB.
 Extra step required on panel to send the selected source to each screen(L/R Projector screens), Audio also needs to be routed as required(Send to speakers).
 Camera feed to Panopto requires a projector to be selected!